lrsantos11/lrsantos11.github.io/index.md

 @@col-12,col-lg-8

 \begin{biography}{resume="https://drive.google.com/file/d/1MaOvBi_vE436K8LYqYpvfq-HIVEs-WNx/view?usp=sharing", lattes="http://lattes.cnpq.br/8148144650071227"}
-Luiz-Rafael Santos is a **Professor of Applied Mathematics and Optimization** at the [UFSC — Federal University of Santa Catarina](https://ufsc.br), located in the [Campus Blumenau](https://blumenau.ufsc.br), on the [Departamento de Matemática](https://mat.blumenau.ufsc.br).
-He is also a member of the [Laboratory of Computational and Applied Mathematics — LABMAC](http://labmac.mat.blumenau.ufsc.br), where he contributes to the development of open-source solvers and algorithms in applied mathematics.
+I am **Professor of Applied Mathematics and Optimization** on the [Departamento de Matemática](https://mat.blumenau.ufsc.br) at the [UFSC — Federal University of Santa Catarina](https://ufsc.br), located in [Blumenau](https://blumenau.ufsc.br), SC, Brazil.
+I am also a member of the [Laboratory of Computational and Applied Mathematics — LABMAC](http://labmac.mat.blumenau.ufsc.br), where we development of open-source solvers and algorithms in applied mathematics.

-Prof. Santos has been appointed as a **Visiting Assistant Professor** of [Management Sciences and Engineering](https://msande.stanford.edu) at [Stanford University](https://stanford.edu) in the _first semester of 2023_, where he is being hosted by [Prof. Madeleine Udell](https://web.stanford.edu/~udell).
+On _Spring of 2023_, I have been appointed as a **Visiting Assistant Professor** of [Management Sciences and Engineering](https://msande.stanford.edu) at [Stanford University](https://stanford.edu), where I am being hosted by [Prof. Madeleine Udell](https://web.stanford.edu/~udell).

-Prof. Santos' research interests include _analysis and implementation of continuous and convex optimization algorithms_, _algorithms for data science and machine learning_, and _numerical linear algebra_.
+My research interests include _analysis and implementation of continuous and convex optimization algorithms_, _algorithms for data science and machine learning_, and _numerical linear algebra_.

 \end{biography}